chenzhongxing86/learngit/README.md

 # learngit
-Create a new Branch is quick.
+Create a new Branch is quicka AND simple.